 Let’s call the length of segment DZ “h”.
 Then segment BZ is DB-h.

-Don’t be too concerned if this problem stumped you, initially – it is quite complex, and in fact, variations of it have appeared in a number of national math competitions.
+Don’t be too concerned if this problem stumped you, initially.
+It is quite complex.
+In fact, variations of it have appeared in a number of national math competitions.